-Lewandowski backs Poland's boycott of Russia game
+Poland to boycott game against Russia

-Ukraine Crisis: Robert Lewandowski backs Poland's boycott of Russia World Cup play-off game
+Ukraine crisis: Poland to boycott World Cup play-off against Russia

 Last updated on .From the section Football

-Robert Lewandowski has backed Poland's boycott of their World Cup play-off against Russia in March because of the invasion of Ukraine, saying "we can't pretend that nothing is happening".
+Poland will boycott their World Cup play-off against Russia because of the invasion of Ukraine, with captain Robert Lewandowski saying "we can't pretend that nothing is happening".

 Polish football association president Cezary Kulesza has said the team "does not intend" to play the game.